Sub Tuum Praesidium

 The Newman Rosary Guild aims to unite people of common interest—i.e., the praying of the Holy Rosary of the Blessed Virgin Mary—to assist them to better dispose themselves to the will of God.
 We humbly ask the intercession of the Blessed Virgin Mary, Mother of God, to obtain for us from her Son, our Lord Jesus Christ, the grace to sustain our growth in holiness.

-The Guild is a movement to educate and inform Catholics, to invite all Catholics to pray well and often for those in most need of God's mercy.
+The Guild provides information to educate and form Catholics.
+All visitors are invited to pray well and often for those in most need of God's mercy.
 Keeping in mind personal sanctification, those motivated by this Guild will promote the reverent recitation of the Rosary as a sure way for people to embrace the wisdom conveyed by Saint Francis: “Sanctify yourself and you will sanctify society.”
 Our families, communities, cities and nations desperately need what God alone can offer us, first through His sacraments, and through the Rosary, to draw others to salvation in Christ.

 That they all may be one, as thou, Father, in me, and I in thee; that they also may be one in us; that the world may believe that thou hast sent me.—The Holy Gospel according to Saint John 17:21.